Privacy Policy — Tetrahue

 This data is processed by Google as a separate data controller, under Google’s privacy policy.
 We never see this data ourselves.

-If you buy the £2.99 Premium Unlock, the transaction is handled by Google Play Billing under Google Play’s terms.
+If you buy the £2.99 Premium Unlock on Android, the transaction is handled by Google Play Billing under Google Play’s terms.
 Your payment card details go to Google, never to us.
 We only receive a confirmation that you own the purchase, which we use to unlock the premium features.

 Lawful basis for processing (UK GDPR Article 6)